 If you have a school-age child, it can be useful to make an appointment with the school’s Special Educational Needs Coordinator (SENCO) or Learning Support Teacher to discuss your concerns.
 Teaching staff may have also identified similar behaviours and characteristics and be able to offer support in pursuing a diagnosis for your child.

 Once your GP or health visitor is convinced of your child’s difficulties, your child should be referred for a formal assessment (diagnosis).
 You may have to wait some time before you actually go for the assessment.
 In the meantime, your child could be referred to other teams such as a speech and language therapy, occupational therapy, or education support services.
 These professionals might help you to better understand your child's needs.

-Your child should have a multi-disciplinary assessment – that is, an assessment by a team of professionals.
+Your child should have a multi-disciplinary diagnostic assessment – that is, an assessment by a team of professionals.
 The team might include, for example, a paediatrician, a speech and language therapist and a specialist psychologist.

 If your child is referred to an individual professional, it’s important that they are experienced in diagnosing autism.